kemichai/rfmpy/docs/tutorial.rst

-Example using subset of seismic waveform data
+Example using a subset of data
 ==============

 Introduction